CloudLabsAI-Azure/AIW-DevOps/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T002-SBS.md

     ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/OpenCodeSpace.png)

-1. In the Terminal window, open a PowerShell Terminal by typing `push`
+1. In the Terminal window, open a PowerShell Terminal by typing `pwsh`

 1. Type the following command to create a Docker network named `fabrikam`: